sleak-lbl/weekly-emails/items/powermaint.md

 ### NERSC Power Outage and Cori Maintenance July 9-12

 A 3-yearly power maintenance on the weekend of July 9-12 will impact Cori and possibly auxiliary NERSC systems.
-To minimise interruptions on Cori, the Cori maintenance originally scheduled for July 21 will be cancelled and instead performed during the July 9-12 power maintenance.
+To minimize interruptions on Cori, the Cori maintenance originally scheduled for July 21 will be cancelled and instead performed during the July 9-12 power maintenance.